Guide to the Kennet and Avon Canal

 The canal provided a route for goods and people from Bristol to London, essentially connecting the Americas with the rest of the UK.
 The Kennet and Avon Canal also transformed the city of Bath.
 Bath stone could now be delivered easily to London and other cities, and tons of coal, food and other goods essential for Bath’s profitable tourist industry could be brought into the city.

 Until the 1870s travel through the tunnel was only achieved by men lying on their backs pushing the boats with their feet (legging).
 From 1871 steam tugs were used to pull boats through, and extra ventilation shafts were installed.

 You can cruise on the Kennet & Avon Canal starting from our canal boat hire base at Bradford-upon-Avon in Wiltshire.
 Check out our canal maps and cruise guides on our base page for more information for your canal holiday.

-From our base at Wiltshire you can start your canal boat holiday on the Kennet & Avon.
+From our base at Wiltshire, you can start your canal boat holiday on the Kennet Navigation and Kennet & Avon waterway.
 Heading westward will take you over aqueducts, through bridges and locks to the World Heritage City of Bath, a gentle day’s canal cruise from the base.
-For the more experienced narrowboat crew a week will provide adequate time to cruise through Bath and onto Bristol, travelling through the countryside along the River Avon.
+For the more experienced narrowboat crew a week will provide adequate time to cruise through Bath and onto Bristol, travelling on canals and rivers through the countryside along the River Avon.